alex-s168/etca-vnd-extensions/README.md

 }
 ```

-Any automatically loop vectorizing compiler will output:
+A "smart" compiler would output:
 ```c
 float dot(float* a, float* b, size_t len) {
   // would insert a check for vec ext & fp32 vecs here